-- 1.1.7 This Constitution sets out how we work, how we make decisions, and the procedures we follow to make sure our work is efficient, and effective, and is both transparent and accountable to local people.
-Some of these procedures are set by law, while others are ones we have chosen to follow. - 1.1.8 The Constitution has 19 parts, plus a number of appendices.
-These are outlined below: - 1.1.9 Part 1: Introduction to the Combined Authority and the Combined Authority's Constitution. - 1.1.10 Part 2: Membership of the Combined Authority which outlines the establishment of the Combined Authority and the constituent authorities, the Business Board and the Co-opted members. - 1.1.11 Part 3: The Mayor of the Combined Authority which sets out the roles and functions reserved to the Mayor.
-This chapter also sets out the Mayor's general functions and powers. - 1.1.12 Part 4: The Combined Authority Functions and Responsibilities setting out who is responsible for exercising each function of the Combined Authority and its decision-makers operate, including: - formal meetings of the Combined Authority and its committees; - how to access information; and - procedures relating to finance and contracts. - 1.1.13 Part 5: Standing Orders setting out how Combined Authority Board meetings and, subject to certain limitations identified in Chapter 7 [Boards and Committees] of this Constitution, to any committees or sub-committees will proceed. - 1.1.14 Part 6: Decision-Making setting out how the Combined Authority's decision makers operate, including: - key decisions - The forward plan - general exception notices - special urgency decisions - the recording of decisions - the budget framework procedure rules formal meetings of the Combined Authority and its committees;
+- 1.1.7 The Constitution has 19 parts, plus a number of appendices.
+These are outlined below: - 1.1.8 Part 1: Introduction to the Combined Authority and the Combined Authority's Constitution. - 1.1.9 Part 2: Membership of the Combined Authority which outlines the establishment of the Combined Authority and the constituent authorities, the Business Board and the Co-opted members. - 1.1.10 Part 3: The Mayor of the Combined Authority which sets out the roles and functions reserved to the Mayor.
+This chapter also sets out the Mayor's general functions and powers. - 1.1.11 Part 4: The Combined Authority Functions and Responsibilities setting out who is responsible for exercising each function of the Combined Authority and its decision-makers operate, including: - formal meetings of the Combined Authority and its committees; - how to access information; and - procedures relating to finance and contracts. - 1.1.12 Part 5: Standing Orders setting out how Combined Authority Board meetings and, subject to certain limitations identified in Chapter 7 [Boards and Committees] of this Constitution, to any committees or sub-committees will proceed. - 1.1.13 Part 6: Decision-Making setting out how the Combined Authority's decision makers operate, including: - key decisions - The forward plan - general exception notices - special urgency decisions - the recording of decisions - the budget framework procedure rules formal meetings of the Combined Authority and its committees;